Grulla-Software/search-react/README.md

 If the component has many states, or if a technical aspect needs more explanation, use this section.
 Example:

 - **hideButton**: Use this prop for indicate whether to display the search button.
 You must indicate this value as a boolean.
 By default the value is false.
 By specifying the value as true, the search button will be hidden and the search will be done automatically when the user types the text in the input text element.
-- **listObjects**: When words are not enough, icons can be used in buttons to better communicate what the button does.
+- **listObjects**: Use this prop to specify the list of objects.
+You must specify this as a list of objects in json format.
-- **callBack**: Use when the action will delete customer data or be otherwise difficult to recover from.
-Destructive buttons should trigger a confirmation dialog before the action is completed.
-Be thoughtful about using destructive buttons because they can feel stressful for customers.
+- **callBack**: Use this prop to specify the callback function where the result of the data filtering will be sent.
+The specified function must receive a parameter.
 - **searchCriteria**: Use this prop to indicate the search criteria on the list of objects.
 This value is indicated as a string.To specify a search criteria on nested objects, you can do it using the curly brackets, for example:
 ```jsx
 //List objects